NEW YEAR’S RESOLUTION – LOOK BEFORE YOU LEAP

 LOOK BEFORE YOU LEAP

-The Indian epic poem of ‘RAMAYANA‘ describes the life journey of Lord Rama, the Prince of Ayodhya Kingdom.
-He is exiled to live in the forest.
+The Indian epic poem of ‘RAMAYANA‘ describes life journey of Lord Rama, the Prince of the Ayodhya Kingdom who was exiled to live in the forest.
 The story narrates the abduction of His wife, Princess Sita.
 While searching the forest to find Sita, Lord Rama befriends the ‘VANARA’ or Monkey Forces of Kishkindha Kingdom.
-The Vanara King Sugreeva in an effort to find Sita dispatches his forces in all directions with very strict orders to report back within a month.
+The Vanara King Sugriva in an effort to find Sita dispatched his forces in all directions with very strict orders to report back within a month.
 The search party that proceeded southwards eventually reach the southern sea-shore at the end of their appointed time for reporting back to the King.
-As they are feeling anxious being delayed, they receive a vital clue that Sita is held captive in the island of Lanka that is ruled by the demon King Ravana.
+While they were feeling anxious about their delayed mission, they receive a vital clue about Sita held captive in the island kingdom of Lanka ruled by the demon King Ravana.
 The search party now gets fearful about the course of action they have to choose.
 They seek counsel from the eldest member of their party.
-They decide against returning to home with secondhand information about Sita’s whereabouts.
-After due deliberation, they choose to physically verify the accuracy of the information that Sita is present in the island.
-The action that they have selected requires crossing the sea, entering an enemy kingdom, searching diligently tightly guarded places, and returning safely crossing the sea one more time.
-In the context of the story, as there is no land bridge to reach the island, the safest way to get there is to jump across the sea in one leap.
-The party’s elder leader recommends that Hanuman is to be entrusted with this difficult and challenging mission.
+They decide against returning home with secondhand information about Princess Sita’s whereabouts.
+After due deliberation, they choose to physically verify the accuracy of the information about Princess Sita’s presence in the island.
+The action that they selected requires crossing the sea, entering an enemy kingdom, searching diligently tightly guarded places, and returning safely crossing the sea one more time.
+In the context of this story, as there is no land bridge to reach the island, the safest way to get there is to jump across the sea in one leap.
+The party’s elder leader recommends entrusting Hanuman with this difficult and challenging mission.
 The choice of Hanuman is prudent because of His strength, courage, intelligence, and other special abilities like changing of body size at His discretion.
 The story describes that Hanuman stood on a hill by the name of Mahendra to gain advantage for the proposed leap.
 He looks at the sea and directs His mind towards the island of Lanka.
 He is sure about His devotion to Lord Rama and He is certain about His desire to fulfil Lord Rama’s purpose.
 He said to Himself: “I shall search and find Sita.
 I shall fly in the sky and cross the sea”.
 However, He undertakes this mission with a sense of absolute modesty and humility.
 He offers worship and prayers to God and to all creation before He leaps into the sky with a roar of triumph.
 With that leap, Hanuman’s role in the story of Ramayana reaches heroic proportions and continues to be very exalted till the end of the story.

 A PRAYER TO LORD HANUMAN

-Having known that my body is deficient of intelligence, I call upon Pavan Kumar(Son of Wind God or VAYU) and ask Him to grant me strength, intelligence, and true knowledge to dissolve all of my blemishes which cause pain and misery.
+Having known that my human body is deficient of intelligence, I call upon Pavan Kumar(Son of Wind God or VAYU) asking Him to grant me strength, intelligence, and true knowledge to dissolve all of my blemishes which cause pain and misery.